 Can I qualify for life insurance if I’ve suffered from a Ventricular Septal Defect?

-Yes, individuals who have been diagnosed with Ventricular Septal Defect can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!
+Yes, individuals who have been diagnosed with Ventricular Septal Defect can and often will qualify for a traditional term or whole life insurance policy.
+In fact, some may even be eligible for some of the best no-medical-exam life insurance companies at a Preferred rate!
+The only problem is simply knowing that an individual has previously been diagnosed with a Ventricular Septal Defect isn’t enough information for a life insurance underwriter to aid the outcome of your life insurance application.

 Ventricular Septal Defect (VSD) Defined: